denizyuksel/Walls_and_Warriors_Desktop_Edition/MeetingLogs.md

 [Deniz] Implementing the entity classes.
 Later on, either helping Mert or Salih.

+## Meeting on 18.11.2018, 20.15

+### Participants: Deniz, Dawood, Salih, Faruk, Mert

+### Location: Discord Server

+### Agenda
+Discussion about the demo for tomorrow.
+Discussion about the lessons we learned and the debate about the new workshare.

+From now on, we will switch from Peer to Peer communication to hierarchical communication.

+### Action Items

+Very raw & brief description (because we are not mentally healthy now):

+[Faruk & Mert & Deniz] Implementation.

+[Dawood & Salih & Deniz] Reports, diagrams.

 ## Meeting on 19.11.2018, 11:15

 ### Participants: Deniz, Dawood, Salih, Faruk, Mert